 It doesn’t have to be a big system.
-A 20 gallon tank is sufficient for a month’s quarantine for most fish.
+A 20-gallon tank is sufficient for a month’s quarantine for most fish.
 If you have a very large tank and plan to keep very large fish, you will want to have a larger quarantine tank, but let’s assume that ~20 gallons is large enough for most.

 You can keep the equipment fairly simple, too.
-Download a FREE Quarantine Tank Equipment Checklist.

-Running a a quarantine tank adds some expense and complexity, but it will make a significant contribution to building a better aquarium.
+Running a quarantine tank adds some expense and complexity, but it will make a significant contribution to building a better aquarium.

 Since you already have your display tank up and running, you can get your quarantine tank up and running QUICKLY.
-Jump start the biological filter (and dramatically speed up or eliminate the the cycle) by seed the bacterial filter by using water from your display tank and placing a scoop of sand or a piece of live rock somewhere in the system to give the tank an injection of the beneficial bacteria that are going to be cleaning your water.
+Jumpstart the biological filter (and dramatically speed up or eliminate the cycle) by seed the bacterial filter by using water from your display tank and placing a scoop of sand or a piece of live rock somewhere in the system to give the tank an injection of the beneficial bacteria that are going to be cleaning your water.